ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 You can use these specific configuration options to define customized color palettes for background and border colors to match your document:

-* {@link module:table/table~TableConfig#tableProperties `config.tableProperties.borderColors`} — defines the color palette for table borders,
+* {@link module:table/table~TableConfig#tableProperties `tableProperties.borderColors`} — defines the color palette for table borders,
-* {@link module:table/table~TableConfig#tableProperties `config.tableProperties.backgroundColors`} — defines the color palette for table backgrounds,
+* {@link module:table/table~TableConfig#tableProperties `tableProperties.backgroundColors`} — defines the color palette for table backgrounds,
-* {@link module:table/table~TableConfig#tableCellProperties `config.tableCellProperties.borderColors`} — defines the color palette for cell borders,
+* {@link module:table/table~TableConfig#tableCellProperties `tableCellProperties.borderColors`} — defines the color palette for cell borders,
-* {@link module:table/table~TableConfig#tableCellProperties `config.tableCellProperties.backgroundColors`} – defines the color palette for cell backgrounds.
+* {@link module:table/table~TableConfig#tableCellProperties `tableCellProperties.backgroundColors`} – defines the color palette for cell backgrounds.

 <info-box>
 	The above configurations **do not** impact the {@link builds/guides/integration/basic-api#setting-the-editor-data data loaded into the editor}, i.e. they do not limit or filter the colors in the data.
 They are used only in the user interface allowing users to pick colors in a more convenient way.